greener-group/GB99dms/README.md

 This repository also includes:
 - GB99dms parameters and parameter changes over training in [CSV](https://github.com/greener-group/GB99dms/blob/main/GB99dms.csv) format, and GB99dms parameters in [txt](https://github.com/greener-group/GB99dms/blob/main/GB99dms.txt) format.
 - Starting parameters in [XML](https://github.com/greener-group/GB99dms/blob/main/starting_params.xml) and [txt](https://github.com/greener-group/GB99dms/blob/main/starting_params.txt) format. [a99SB-*disp* in XML format](https://github.com/greener-group/GB99dms/blob/main/a99SB-disp.xml), i.e. the starting parameters without the GBNeck2 implicit solvent model, is also available.
 This is not an official version of a99SB-*disp* and lacks the modified backbone O-H interaction term.
+It also has at least one incorrect improper torsion term (see issues above).
 - [Starting structures](https://github.com/greener-group/GB99dms/tree/main/structures) used for training and validation.
 - [Reference residue-residue distances](https://github.com/greener-group/GB99dms/tree/main/explicit_solv_distances) from explicit solvent simulations with a99SB-*disp*.
 [Torsions](https://github.com/greener-group/GB99dms/tree/main/explicit_solv_torsions) are also included though these were not used in the paper.